cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   the string is invalid.

-* Tag 35 is for regular expressions that are roughly in Perl Compatible Regular Expressions (PCRE/PCRE2) form {{PCRE}} or a version of the JavaScript regular expression syntax {{ECMA262}}.
+* Tag number 35 is for regular expressions that are roughly in Perl Compatible Regular Expressions (PCRE/PCRE2) form {{PCRE}} or a version of the JavaScript regular expression syntax {{ECMA262}}.
   (Note that more specific identification may be necessary if the